1996 Donegal North-East by-election

-A by-election was held in the Dáil Éireann Donegal North-East constituency in Ireland on 2 April 1996.
-It followed the death of Independent Fianna Fáil Teachta Dála (TD) and former Minister Neil Blaney on 8 November 1995.
+A Dáil by-election was held in the constituency of Donegal North-East in Ireland on Tuesday, 2 April 1996, to fill a vacancy in the 27th Dáil.
+It followed the death of Independent Fianna Fáil Teachta Dála (TD) Neil Blaney on 8 November 1995.

+The writ of election to fill the vacancy was agreed by the Dáil on 12 March 1996.

-The election was won by Donegal County Councillor Cecilia Keaveney of Fianna Fáil.
+The by-election was won by the Fianna Fáil candidate Cecilia Keaveney, a member of Donegal County Council.